-\begin{cor} Let $(\Lambda,\{e_i\}_{i\in I})$ be a Hom-finite w.e.i $\K$-algebra, and let $\tilde{\A}$ be a partition of $\ind\,\R(\Lambda)$ such that $(\Lambda,\tilde{\A})$ is a right standardly stratified $\K$-algebra.
+\begin{cor} Let $(\Lambda,\{e_i\}_{i\in I})$ be a Hom-finite w.e.i $\K$-algebra, and let $\tilde{\A}$ be a partition of $\ind\,\{e_i\}_{i\in I}$ such that $(\Lambda,\tilde{\A})$ is a right standardly stratified $\K$-algebra.
 Then, all the standard modules $\Delta_e(i)$ are local and the following statements hold true. \begin{itemize} \item[(a)] For any $M\in\F_f(\Delta),$ the filtration multiplicity $[M:\Delta_{e}(i)]$ does not depend on a given $\Delta$-filtration of $M.$ \item[(b)] $\F_{f}(\Delta)\subseteq\finp(\Lambda^{op})$ and it is a locally finite $\K$-ringoid. \end{itemize} \end{cor} \begin{dem} It follows from Remark \ref{WeiEquiv6} and Corollary \ref{C2filt-sum-direct}. \end{dem}

-\begin{cor} Let $Q$ be a locally finite quiver (which may be infinite), $\K$ be a field and $I$ be an admissible ideal of $\K Q.$ Then, for any partition $\tilde{\A}$ of $e_{Q,I},$ all the standard modules $\Delta_e(i)$ are local and the following statements hold true. \begin{itemize} \item[(a)] For any $M\in\F_f(\Delta),$ the filtration multiplicity $[M:\Delta_{e}(i)]$ does not depend on a given $\Delta$-filtration of $M.$ \item[(b)] $\F_{f}(\Delta)\subseteq\finp(\K(Q,I)^{op})$ and it is a locally finite $\K$-ringoid. \end{itemize} \end{cor} \begin{dem} By Proposition \ref{WeiEquiv5}, we have that $(\K(Q,I),e_{Q,I})$ is a Hom-finite w.e.i $\K$-algebra, which is also support finite.
+\begin{cor} Let $Q$ be a locally finite quiver (which may be infinite), $\K$ be a field and $I$ be an admissible ideal of $\K Q.$ Then, for any partition $\tilde{\A}$ of $e_{Q,I},$ each of the standard module $\Delta_e(i)$ is local and the following statements hold true. \begin{itemize} \item[(a)] For any $M\in\F_f(\Delta),$ the filtration multiplicity $[M:\Delta_{e}(i)]$ does not depend on a given $\Delta$-filtration of $M.$ \item[(b)] $\F_{f}(\Delta)\subseteq\finp(\K(Q,I)^{op})$ and it is a locally finite $\K$-ringoid. \end{itemize} \end{cor} \begin{dem} By Proposition \ref{WeiEquiv5}, we have that $(\K(Q,I),e_{Q,I})$ is a basic Hom-finite w.e.i $\K$-algebra, which is also support finite.
 Then, the result follows from Remark \ref{WeiEquiv6} and Corollary \ref{C1filt-sum-direct}. \end{dem}

 \begin{ex} Let $Q$ be the following locally finite quiver

 Consider the quotient path $\K$-algebra $\Lambda:=\K(Q,I),$ where $\K$ is a field and $I$ is the admissible ideal $<\alpha^2, \beta^2,\alpha\beta,\beta\alpha>.$ For each $i\in Q_0,$ we have the idempotent $e_i:=\varepsilon_i+I$ of $\Lambda.$ In what follows, we choose different partitions of $\{e_i\}_{i\in Q_0}$ and we will see if $\Lambda$ is standardly stratified (or not) with respect to these partitions. \